 An employer with employees in more than one state has two options in fulfilling new-hire reporting requirements.
 Multistate employers may choose either of the following:

 Abide by the new-hire reporting program of each state and report newly hired employees to the various states in which employees are working.

 Select one state where employees are working and report all new hires to that state’s designated new-hire reporting office.

 Multistate employers who opt to report to only one state must submit new-hire reports electronically or magnetically.
 These employers must also notify the federal Department of Health and Human Services as to which state they have designated to receive all their new-hire information.
 The National Directory of New Hires then maintains a list of multistate employers who have elected to use the single-state notification.

 When notifying the department, the multistate employer must include all generally required reporting information along with the following:

-- The specific state selected for reporting purposes.
+The specific state was selected for reporting purposes.

 Other states in which the company has employees.

 A list of the names, Employer Identification Numbers (EINs), and the states where the employees are located if the company is reporting new hires on behalf of subsidiaries operating under different names and EINs.